PharmGKB/pgkb-ngs-pipeline/README.md

 ## TODO

-This is a work in progress to share the early version of our protocol.
-Later versions will be optimized for pipeline operation.
+This is an experimental work in progress version of this pipeline, made available only to share and refine the procedure with collaborators.
+Later versions will be optimized for parallel operation.
 Please feel free to take the steps in run.sh and adapt them.